joegr/turny/MANUAL_GCP_SETUP.md

    - **Mode:** Standard
    - **Location type:** Region
    - **Region:** Choose your preferred region (e.g., `us-central1`)
-     *Important: Keep this consistent with your other services.*
 3. Click **"Create"**

 **Save this image path prefix:**